JaivanGill/dissertation-code/README.md

  Overview

-This repository contains the Python implementation for the numerical experiments in the dissertation *"Multi-criteria Optimisation under Uncertainty in Football Analytics."* The project formulates squad selection as a binary integer programme with multiple objectives—expected performance and Conditional Value-at-Risk (CVaR)—and solves it using ε-constraint scalarisation over finite scenarios.
+This repository contains the Python implementation for the numerical experiments in the dissertation *"Multi-criteria Optimisation under Uncertainty in Football Analytics."* The project formulates squad selection as a binary integer programme with multiple objectives, expected performance and Conditional Value-at-Risk (CVaR) and solves it using ε-constraint scalarisation over finite scenarios.
  Repository Structure

 | File | Description |